tomatenquark/tomatenquark.github.io/game/EDITREF.md

 `moving B`

-set to 1 to turn on. when on, it will move the selection (cubes not included) to another position. the plane on which it will move on is dependent on which side of the selection your cursor was on when turned on. set to 0 to turn off moving. if cursor is not on selection when turned on, moving will automatically be turned off.
+Set to 1 to turn on. when on, it will move the selection (cubes not included) to another position. the plane on which it will move on is dependent on which side of the selection your cursor was on when turned on. set to 0 to turn off moving. if cursor is not on selection when turned on, moving will automatically be turned off.

 ### editmovedrag

 `editmovedrag`

-if cursor is in current cube selection, holding will move selection. otherwise will create new selection.
+If cursor is in current cube selection, holding will move selection. otherwise will create new selection.

 ### cancelsel